HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Benchmark Task Generation Pipeline

+\paragraph{Minimal winning equipment search.} Let $\mathcal{I}_{\leq L(m)}$ be the set of equipment items whose level requirement is at most $L(m)$.
+We search over feasible equipment assignments $E$ using items from $\mathcal{I}_{\leq L(m)}$ and define a \emph{minimal winning equipment assignment} $E^*$ as one that satisfies: \begin{itemize} \item $\textsc{Win}(m;H(E^*)) = 1$; \item for any strict ablation of equipped items (i.e., any $E'$ obtained by unequipping at least one item from $E^*$ while respecting slot constraints), $\textsc{Win}(m;H(E'))=0$. \end{itemize} Equivalently, $E^*$ is minimal in the sense that removing any single equipped item causes failure.

-For each \emph{minimal winning gear set} $G^*$, items are partitioned into: \begin{itemize} \item \textbf{Equipped items} ($\mathcal{I}_{\mathrm{eq}}$): items pre-equipped at episode start, \item \textbf{Missing items} ($\mathcal{I}_{\mathrm{miss}}$): items to be acquired or crafted during the episode. \end{itemize} This partition is a final step to create a new task.
-The base task difficulty is defined as $d = |\mathcal{I}_{\mathrm{miss}}|$, and is refined according to acquisition and crafting requirements.
+From $E^*$ we induce the equipped item set $G(E^*)$ and partition it into: \begin{itemize} \item {Initially equipped items} ($\mathcal{I}_{\mathrm{eq}}$): items present in $E$ at episode start, \item {Missing items} ($\mathcal{I}_{\mathrm{miss}}$): items that must be acquired/crafted during the episode. \end{itemize} The \emph{base} task difficulty is $d = |\mathcal{I}_{\mathrm{miss}}|$, and is refined using acquisition and crafting costs.